 - “Growing our Dream Ecologies”

-Adam Chodzko and Lim Wei-Ling, Wei-Ling Contemporary |Countries: England and Malaysia
+Adam Chodzko and Lim Wei-Ling, Wei-Ling Contemporary | Countries: England and Malaysia

 This creative exchange will focus on the social process of shared dreaming in relation to visual art.
 Through creative exchange the project offers a chance to explore and understand dreaming, through sharing creative research, and to potentially reintroduce collective dreaming as an important part of individual creativity and artistic practice, building a long-term relationship between two countries.
+Experience the transformative exhibition, "but as we looked it suddenly began to change" by Adam Chodzko at Wei-Ling Contemporary from 12 to 27 May 2023!

 - “Restaurateur of Leeds”